-‘Bold And The Beautiful’ Recap For Monday, April 6: Sally Will Fight ‘Illness’ If Wyatt Takes Her Back
+‘The Bold And The Beautiful’ Recap For Monday, April 6: Sally Will Fight ‘Illness’ If Wyatt Takes Her Back

 The Bold and the Beautiful recap for Monday, April 6 features Florence Fulton (Katrina Bowden) and Wyatt Spencer (Darin Brooks) discussing Sally Spectra (Courtney Hope).
 They did not understand Sally’s decision not to seek alternative treatment options for her illness, per She Knows Soaps.
-Flo thought that Sally was a fighter and her actions were not like her.
+Flo thought Sally was a fighter and her actions have not been like her.
 She decided to go and see Dr. Penny Escobar (Monica Ruiz) to find out more about her situation.

 At the beach house, the doctor and Sally argued about coming clean.
-Sally insisted that Dr. Escobar sticks to their plan.
-The redhead received a text message from Wyatt telling her that he was on his way home.
-She told Dr. Escobar that she and Wyatt would claim back the future that Flo had stolen from them.
+Sally insisted Dr. Escobar stick to their plan.
+The redhead received a text message from Wyatt telling her he was on his way home.
+She told Dr. Escobar that she and Wyatt would claim back the future Flo had stolen from them.

 At Forrester Creations, Steffy Forrester (Jacqueline MacInnes Wood) informed Zoe Buckingham (Kiara Barnes) that her father was out of town.
 They were discussing the fashion showdown and how their collection was coming together.
-Steffy surprised Zoe by telling her that Sally’s designs would be used in the couture line.
-Zoe and Steffy then discuss Sally’s illness.
-The model wasn’t sure that Wyatt and Flo should have separated on account of Sally.
-She felt that Sally’s family should have stepped up to be there for her.
+Steffy surprised Zoe by telling her Sally’s designs would be used in the couture line.
+Zoe and Steffy then discussed Sally’s illness.
+The model wasn’t sure Wyatt and Flo should have separated because of Sally.
+She felt Sally’s family should have stepped up to be there for her.
 To Steffy, their decision made sense.
 Sally only has a short time left and Wyatt can make her happy during this period.
-She felt that everyone should be thinking of Sally.
+She felt everyone should be thinking of Sally.

 Today on #BoldandBeautiful, Wyatt asks Sally to do something significant for him. pic.twitter.com/3z2tMx4VQx